 The eligible candidates, SMEs or mid-caps, can submit their applications through the FundingBox platform microsite created for this purpose by filling up an online application form between 30th June 2021 (9:00 CEST) until 30th September 2021 (17:00 CEST).

 The applicants can access a dedicated Open Call Help Desk at FundingBox Spaces Platform, an easy Guide for Applicants and a Frequently Asked Questions document which will be constantly updated while the open call is running.
-Moreover, a supporting webinar will be organised, to assist the interested SMEs and mid-caps in their quest to make the best out of their application.
+Moreover, a supporting webinar will be organised in early September (exact date to be announced), to assist the interested SMEs and mid-caps in their quest to make the best out of their application.